foundations-fall-2016/session2/README.md

 ## Homework

-1. Continue the homework from last week
+1. Continue the homework from last week - "Examine the provided homework samples for inspiration and try your hand at redesigning the page using the CSS techniques described in class"

-1. Review the steps we used to create a tab navigation interface.
+1. Review the steps we used to create a tab navigation interface

-1. Incorporate the new float-based tabs into your homework from last week.
-Be sure you can navigate between at least two pages and upload them to your NYU server space.
-Test and email me the link.
+1. Convert the float-based tabs to use Flexbox

 ## Reading

-*
+* CSS3 for Web Designers - finish it

+* [Responsive Web Design](https://abookapart.com/products/responsive-web-design) - start it, carefully read the section on Media Queries

 ## Server Accounts